-For more information, see Activate Realtime Compute and create a project.
+For more information, see Activate Realtime Compute for Apache Flink and create a project.

-For more information, see Create an Elasticsearch cluster.
+For more information, see Create an Alibaba Cloud Elasticsearch cluster.

-Alibaba Cloud Realtime Compute is a Flink-based service provided by Alibaba Cloud.
-It supports multiple input and output systems, such as Kafka and Elasticsearch.
-You can use Realtime Compute and Elasticsearch to meet the requirements of log retrieval.
+Realtime Compute for Apache Flink is a Flink-based service provided by Alibaba Cloud.
+It supports various input and output systems, such as Kafka and Elasticsearch.
+You can use Realtime Compute for Apache Flink and Elasticsearch to retrieve logs.

-Realtime Compute processes logs in Kafka or Log Service by using simple or complex Flink SQL statements.
-Then, Realtime Compute imports the logs into an Elasticsearch cluster as source data for search services.
-The powerful computing capabilities of Realtime Compute and the search capability of Elasticsearch allow you to process and search for real-time data.
-This enables the transformation of your business to real-time services.
+Realtime Compute for Apache Flink processes logs in Kafka or Log Service by using simple or complex Flink SQL statements.
+Then, it imports the processed logs into an Elasticsearch cluster as source data for searches.
+The computing capabilities of Realtime Compute for Apache Flink and the search capabilities of Elasticsearch allow you to process and search for data in real time.
+This help you transform your business into real-time services.

-- Log on to the Realtime Compute development platform and create a job.
+- Log on to the Realtime Compute development platform.